Back

 • if you regularly take other medicines;

-• if you are under medical supervision because you suffer from some chronic diseases;
+• if you are under medical supervision because you suffer from certain chronic diseases;

-• if you have had serious side effects after taking some other pain relief medicines.
+• if you have had serious side effects after taking certain other pain-relieving medicines.

-You should stop taking Nalgesine and consult a doctor:
+You should stop taking Nalgesin and consult a doctor:

 • if new or unexpected symptoms occur;